DanandKat.ie

 blog post with blue heading bar and teacup illustration

-Collecting advance payment
+Collecting advance payment.

 website mockups

-A key feature that was built custom for this site was the ability to aggregate all data collected — a total of 52 unique fields — as a downloadable a spreadsheet accessible by only Dan and Katie through a custom URL to see the most recent guest information and RSVPs at any time.
-This spreadsheet became the foundation for which the couple kept track of all guest activities, who was attending which activities, what transportation was needed for whom, where guests were staying, and any special requirements.
+A key feature that was built custom for this site was the ability to aggregate all data collected — a total of 52 unique fields — as a downloadable spreadsheet accessible by only Dan and Katie through a custom URL to see the most recent guest information and RSVPs at any time.
+This spreadsheet became the foundation for which the couple kept track of all guest activities, who attended which activities, what transportation was needed for whom, where guests were staying, and any special requirements.

-Printable itinerary
+Printable itineraries.

 open computer and piece of paper with itinerary page floating white